 Ever had an ATM spit out an extra twenty?
 Me neither.
 Thanks to some fairly sophisticated technology including a variety of sensors, mistakes rarely happen.
-One such sensor comes from Macro Sensors of Pennsauken, N.J.
+One such sensor comes from TE Connectivity of Pennsauken, N.J.
 The company’s PR 750 Series of 3/4 in.-diameter ac-operated Linear Variable Differential Transformers (LVDTs) serve as measurement feedback devices in the paper bill detector of automated teller machines to ensure proper currency dispensing.

 In an ATM, these linear position sensors are used to measure the separation of a pair of rollers, where bills passing between the rollers displace the LVDT core.
 As bills move between rollers, the LVDT output changes according to their thickness.
 A typical bill measures 0.0003 in. in thickness, and the LVDT detects any derivation should two or more bills get stuck together.